mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-building-blocks.md

 layout: single
 title:  "Building Blocks of Enterprise Solution Design"
 date:   2018-09-13 12:21:29 +0000
+last_modified_at: 2018-09-13T15:12:19-04:00
 tags:   Design

 ---
-_Sept 2018_

-**Coming up with a solution design fit for use in large organisations can be a big ask - but breaking it down and spending time planning your approach systematically will help you design solutions that scale to enterprise level.**
+_Sept 2018 - Coming up with a solution design fit for use in large organisations can be a big ask - but breaking it down and spending time planning your approach systematically will help you design solutions that scale to enterprise level._

 It's natural, when asked to start work on a new project, to focus on one particular area: _how to solve the core problem_.